svena33/sen5x-rs/README.md

 This driver is compatible with `embedded-hal v1.0`.

-_This driver reimplements some common functions of [sensirion-i2c-rs](https://github.com/Sensirion/sensirion-i2c-rs) since that library supports only `embedded-hal<=v0.2.7`._

 ## Sensirion SEN5x

 The SEN5x is a environmental sensor node for HVAC and air quality applications.
 It measures